-Instructional teams evaluate students on areas such as:
+Instructional teams complete an end-of-program student evaluatation on areas such as

-Students who successfully complete the program per the participation policies will have access to this end-of-program evaluation in the online student portal.
+Students who successfully complete the program per the participation policies will have access to this end-of-program evaluation.

-- have access to a special program website updated daily with classroom, residential, and program information
+- have access to a special program website updated daily with classroom, residential, and program information; and

 - be able to call the on-site office during the week if you need to speak with your student’s Instructor.